Miracle-Fruit/kikeriki/README.md

 * View your feed sorted by likes or date (see kikerikis of people you follow)
 * View your profile to see your kikerikis sorted by date and to see your follower and follows count
 * Send new kikerikis

+### Example Users for Frontend Login:
+Here are two example users you can use for the login.
+Tylor Swift doesnt follow anyone who has posts so the feed will be empty but your profile should look full.
+The other User follows Taylor but doesnt have any Posts so your Feed should look full and your profile empty but your can kikeriki yourself to see thoose kikerikis in your profile.

+* Taylor Swift
+*   Username: taylorswift13
+*   UserID: 233248636

+* Other User:
+*   Username: NoName
+*   UserID: 172883064

 ### Sources we used for the frontend design:
 * https://github.com/danielbarrosdeoliveira/twitter-login-clone-html-css